 ADHD, or Attention Deficit/Hyperactivity Disorder, is one of the most common childhood conditions in the class of neurobehavioral diseases.
 (Neuro- referring to the brain, and behavioural referring to the hallmark symptoms of ADHD, which include inattention, hyperactivity and poor impulse control.)

-As many as 60 per cent of kids with ADHD will have features of the disorder persisting into adulthood.
-Under the age of 18, as many as 8 to 10 per cent of boys and 3 to 4 per cent of females have the condition.
+As many as 60 percents of kids with ADHD will have features of the disorder persisting into adulthood.
+Under the age of 18, as many as 8 to 10 percents of boys and 3 to 4 percent of females have the condition.

 There are a lot of myths that surround ADHD, including that it is caused by poor parenting or sugar or preservatives.
 In fact, this disease is related to the brain’s chemistry.
-There is evidence that heredity my play some role as well.
-Research has shown that if a parent has ADHD, there is a 57 per cent chance their child will as well.
+There is evidence that heredity may play some role as well.
+Research has shown that if a parent has ADHD, there is a 57 percent chance their child will as well.
 And if one child has ADHD, about 1/3 of their siblings will have it as well.